jonnonz1/nz-statute-book/acts/public/2011/marine-and-coastal-area-takutai-moana-act-2011.md

     (iv) a Māori reservation (as defined in section 2(1) of the Reserves Act 1977) that directly abuts the specified area:
     (v) a road that directly abuts the specified area:
     (vi) a railway line that directly abuts the specified area.

+### 59A Outline of aspects of law altered by CMT Amendment Act
+The altered aspects of the law referred to in section 9A(1)﻿(b) include alterations made by provisions that— (a) define a group’s exclusive use and occupation of a specified area of the common marine and coastal area from the start to the end of the applicable period:
+  (b) require the group’s use and occupation of the area to be exclusive in that the group has had both the intention and the ability to control that area, to the exclusion of others, from the start to the end of the applicable period:
+  (c) require that no substantial interruption has occurred to the group’s exclusive use and occupation of that area from the start to the end of the applicable period:
+  (d) define substantial interruption to the group’s exclusive use and occupation of that area as meaning any 1 or more substantial interruptions to one or both of the following:
+    (i) the group’s use and occupation of that area:
+    (ii) the exclusivity of the group’s use and occupation of that area:
+  (e) clarify how substantial interruption to the group’s exclusive use and occupation of that area can be caused, and when it has not occurred:
+  (f) clarify what inferences are permitted, and require particular regard to be had to specified matters, in determining whether the group has had exclusive use and occupation of that area from the start to the end of the applicable period without substantial interruption:
+  (g) clarify when the applicant group’s customary interest proposed to be recognised in customary marine title has been extinguished as a matter of law by a vesting of a title as owner to any part of the common marine and coastal area:
+  (h) clarify what the group must prove in an application for the recognition of customary marine title in that area.

+### 59B Judgments given under this Act referred to in sections 9A and 9B
+Examples of judgments altered and overridden
+(1) The judgments referred to in sections 9A(1)﻿(b) and 9B(3)﻿(c) as being altered and overridden include, for example, the following judgments (to the extent that they express reasoning and conclusions about the requirements for recognition of customary marine title, and aspects of the law specified in section 59A):
+  (a) Colin Francis Reeder and Ngā Pōtiki ā Tamapāhore Trust on behalf of Ngā Pōtiki [2021] NZHC 2726, [2022] 3 NZLR 304 (12 October 2021):
+  (b) Ngāti Pāhauwera and others [2021] NZHC 3599 (22 December 2021):
+  (c) Whakatōhea Kotahitanga Waka (Edwards) v Te Kāhui and Whakatōhea Māori Trust Board [2023] NZCA 504, [2023] 3 NZLR 252 (18 October 2023):
+  (d) Ngāi Tūmapūhia-ā-Rangi Hapū Inc on behalf of Ngā Uri o Ngāi Tūmapūhia ā Rangi Hapū and others [2024] NZHC 309 (26 February 2024):
+  (e) Ngā Hapū o Tokomaru Ākau and others [2024] NZHC 682 (25 March 2024; reissued redacted version 1 May 2024):
+  (f) Muriwai Maggie Jones on behalf of Ngāi Tai Iwi and the Uri of Ngāi Tai Iwi [2024] NZHC 1373 (28 May 2024; reissued 29 May 2024):
+  (g) Re Papa [2024] NZHC 3610 (29 November 2024):
+  (h) Whakatōhea Kotahitanga Waka (Edwards) v Te Kāhui Takutai Moana o Ngā Whānau Me Ngā Hapū o Te Whakatōhea [2024] NZSC 164, [2024] 1 NZLR 857 (2 December 2024):
+  (i) Re Te Hika o Pāpāuma Mandated Iwi Authority [2024] NZHC 3745 (10 December 2024) and Re application for orders recognising Customary Marine Title and Protected Customary Rights [2025] NZHC 1523 (11 June 2025):
+  (j) Re Taueki (Ngāti Tamarangi) [2025] NZHC 1488 (9 June 2025):
+  (k) Whakatōhea Kotahitanga Waka (Edwards) v Ngāti Ira o Waioweka, Ngāti Patumoana, Ngāti Ruatākenga and Ngāi Tamahaua (Te Kāhui Takutai Moana o Ngā Whānau Me Ngā Hapū o Te Whakatōhea) [2025] NZSC 104 (15 August 2025):
+  (l) Re Application by Hutchinson (on behalf of Landowners of Ruapuke Island Group) [2025] NZHC 2400 (22 August 2025).
+Examples of judgments containing decision, order, or both, that must be taken to have no legal effect, and never to have had legal effect
+(2) The judgments specified in subsection (1)﻿(g), (i), (j), and (l) are examples of judgments that contain a CMT decision, a customary marine title order, or both, that must under clause 4(1) and (3) of Schedule 1AA be taken to have no legal effect, and never to have had legal effect.
+(3) Subsection (2) does not limit clause 4 of Schedule 1AA.

 **Rights under customary marine title**